animatlabs/animatlabs.github.io/_posts/2023-11-11-ef-core-performance.md

 In .NET Core and EF Core, connection pooling is handled by the database provider, such as SQL Server, and is enabled by default.
 However, it's essential to ensure that your connection strings are consistent, as connection pools are segregated based on the connection string.

-Here's an example of how you might configure a SQL Server connection in your `DbContext`:
+An example of how you might configure a SQL Server connection in your `DbContext`:

 ```csharp
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)